Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Introduction

-For example, in~\cite{Smith2025} it is proven under the BSD that, for all elliptic curves $E$, the proportion of rank $r\geq 2$ twists of $E$ is~$0$.
+For example, in~\cite{Smith2025} it is proven under BSD that, for all elliptic curves $E$, the proportion of rank $r\geq 2$ twists of $E$ is~$0$.
 The proportion of odd rank twists exists for all hyperelliptic curves (see~\cite{Yu2019}), but it can be zero.
-It has been conjectured in~\cite{Watkins2008} that it has a logarithmic density $\alpha=\frac{3}{4}$ whereas the best proven result is that of \cite{Gouvea1991}, where the author shows that $\alpha\geq \frac{1}{2}$.
+It has been conjectured in~\cite{Watkins2008} that it has a logarithmic density $\alpha=\frac{3}{4}$ whereas the best proven result is that of \cite{Gouvea1991}, where the authors show that $\alpha\geq \frac{1}{2}$.

-We prove a result on the twists of a genus-2 curve with split Jacobian.
+We prove a result on the twists of a genus-$2$ curve with split Jacobian.

 \begin{theorem}[simplified statement of Prop.~\ref{split twist} and Prop.~\ref{square twist}] ~\\